autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User clicks on create new post 7.
 User may be able to attach an image of file type jpeg or png to their post.

+- Reasoning for IMPOSSIBLE: We decided that this requirement is impossible because it doesn't contribute to making meaningful connections amongst users.
+We determined that an in-depth description for a blog post would be sufficient for users to make meaningful connections with each other.
+If a conversation would like to be taken further, perhaps the users could coordinate and share their contact information with each other where they could then transfer photos of their blog post, if they'd like.

-63. **TO DO** The system must allow the user to submit their post by hitting the create post.
+63. **COMPLETE** The system must allow the user to submit their post by hitting the create post.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User clicks on create new post 7.
 User fills out the new post details 8.
 User can submit post by hitting the create post button.

-64. **TO DO** The system must display an error if the title or description are empty, not allowing the user to post until satisfied.
+64. **COMPLETE** The system must display an error if the title or description are empty, not allowing the user to post until satisfied.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User clicks on create new post 7.
 If the user doesn't fill out all post details, an error will appear.

-65. **IMPOSSIBLE** The system must display a confirmation, ensuring that the user wants to post to the group or not by either clicking the post or cancel button.
+65. **TO DO** The system must display a confirmation, ensuring that the user wants to post to the group or not by either clicking the post or cancel button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User clicks on create new post 7.
 User fills out the new post details 8.
 User can submit post by hitting the create post button 9.
 A confirmation message will appear, confirming if the user wants to post.

-- Reasoning for IMPOSSIBLE:

 ### My Groups

-66. **TO DO** The system must display every group that the user has joined.
+66. **COMPLETE** The system must display every group that the user has joined.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined.

 67. **TO DO** For each displayed group, there should be a “leave group” button within the tile that allows users to leave groups that they have previously joined.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined 5.
 User should be able to click the leave group button to leave a group they have joined.